 As promised, here’s a gift-worthy pancake version of my fluffy whole wheat pancakes.
-This mix is a cute, thoughtful and affordable holiday gift that yields fluffy homemade pancakes.
+This mix is a cute, thoughtful and affordable holiday gift.
 I hope it’s a big hit with your loved ones.

-I even made a print-friendly PDF that you can offer with the mix.
+I also made a print-friendly PDF that you can offer with the pancake mix.
 Download it here.

 I’m actually exploring Costa Rica right now (!) with my grandma Virginia, so I’ll keep this short.
 You can follow along in our adventures on Instagram stories (we’re cookieandkate) if you’d like.
 Happy holidays!